Mathematical theory of deep learning: Linear least-squares regression

 where $\BA=\BU\BSigma\BV^\top$ is the singular value decomposition of $\BA$, and $s_1\ge\dots\ge s_r>0$ denote the singular values of $\BA$.
 The explicit formula for $\Bw_{*,\lambda}$ obtained in the proof of Theorem \ref{thm:limridge} then yields

 This gives the claimed bound. \end{proof}

-By Proposition \ref{prop:ridgemin}, if we use ridge regression with a small regularization parameter $\lambda>0$, then gradient descent converges to a vector $\Bw_{*,\lambda}$ which is $O(\lambda)$ close to the minimal norm solution $\Bw_*$, regardless of the initialization $\Bw_0$.
+By Proposition \ref{prop:ridgemin}, if we use ridge regression with a small regularization parameter $\lambda>0$, then gradient descent converges to a vector $\Bw_{*,\lambda}$ which is $O(\lambda)$ close to the minimum norm solution $\Bw_*$, regardless of the initialization $\Bw_0$.